 Job Outlook and Salary

 Once you graduate and pass the NBCOT, you can become a licensed OT.
-The Bureau of Labor Statistics reports that the average salary for occupational therapists in 2022 was $92,800.
+The Bureau of Labor Statistics reports that the average salary for occupational therapists in 2023 was $96,790.
 Your salary can vary depending on your location, experience, and industry.
+The top 10 percentage of OTs made $129,620 or more.

-According to the Bureau of Labor Statistics, the employment growth of occupational therapists is expected to increase 14 percent by 2031, which is much faster than the national average.
+According to the Bureau of Labor Statistics, the employment growth of occupational therapists is expected to increase 12 percent by 2032, which is a growth rate faster than average.

 PHYSICAL/OCCUPATIONAL THERAPY ASSISTANTS